origo-map/origo-documentation/content/introduction.md

 `authorizationUrl` | an url that triggers authorization.
 It can for example be used to send a wms request that will trigger authorization before the map is loaded.
 `svgSpritePath` | path for svg sprites.
 Default is 'css/svg/'.
 `svgSprites` | list of svg sprites that should be requested.
+`breakPoints` | breakpoints determining what is shown at different screen sizes.
+`breakPointsPrefix` | prefix to use when styling with breakpoints.
+Defaults to o-media.
+`defaultControls` | to override loading of default controls (scaleline, zoom, rotate, attribution and fullscreen).

 #### Example map with json